11ty/eleventy-base-blog/src/posts/2018/a-brief-history-of-smugmugs-acquisition-of-flickr.md

 ---
-pageTitle: A brief history of Smugmug's acquisition of Flickr
+title: A brief history of Smugmug's acquisition of Flickr
 date: 2018-11-05
 tags: general
 ---